dleeftink/QuickSet/readme.md

 #### `.sum(uint[, value])`

 Inserts a single integer into the set if within range (`clip` and `span` parameters).
 If already present, increases its frequency by one or a custom weight/value.
-Additionally updates the top-k window (see [`mode`](#mode-minsum-winsum)) if the updated integer count exceeds the minimum `freq` value.
+Additionally updates the top-k window based on [`mode`](#mode-minsum--winsum) when the updated integer count exceeds the minimum `freq` value.

 Example: